 In California, a person commits forgery when they knowingly make a misrepresentation in a financial transaction.
 A person who, with the intent to defraud, signs another’s name, signs the name of a fictitious person, or falsely makes, alters, or counterfeits a bank note can be charged with forgery.
 We often represent clients who have been denied access to bank accounts or who have had their personal accounts depleted by their spouse.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that handles California domestic violence and community property issues.
 Due to the fact that we primarily represent clients with family law matters, we are able to provide our Sacramento, California clients and clients in Northern California with services they need and deserve.
 Call now our Lawyer Hotline.
 We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
 Call now 916-443-1267 for your free consultation.

 California Forgery Protective Order